Black Hole Perturbations and Quasinormal Modes in Hybrid Metric-Palatini Gravity: Axial perturbations and QNMs

 Moreover, if we assume that the scalar field is simply a constant, namely, the dynamics of the scalar field is turned off, the metric functions $F$ and $G$ would reduce to those of the Schwarzschild-(A)dS metric, in which the effective cosmological constant is determined by the value of the scalar field potential.
 Also, the effective potential \eqref{Vg} would reduce to its GR counterpart and the master equation reduces to the well-known Regge-Wheeler equation.

 In FIG.~\ref{potentialVG}, we assume some values of $\phi_0$ and present the effective potential \eqref{Vg} as a function of $\xi=1/r$.
 The values of $u$ at the asymptotic region is approximated by $\phi_0$ times a very small constant, say, $10^{-11}$, as we have mentioned at the end of Sec.~\ref{sec.BH}.
 One can see that the potential vanishes at two points, one is at the spatial infinity ($\xi\rightarrow0$) and the other is at the event horizon where $\xi$ can vary around unity, depending on the values of $\phi_0$.
+Essentially, having a positive (negative) $\phi_0$ would effectively suppress (enhance) the gravitational field around a local gravitating object (see the effective gravitational constant given by Eq.~\eqref{Geffconstant} and the effective energy-momentum tensor \eqref{eff}).
+In this sense, the radius of the event horizon would be smaller (larger) than the Schwarzschild counterpart.
+This is consistent with the results in Ref.~\cite{Danila:2018xya}.
+For calculating the QNM frequencies, we only need to consider the exterior spacetime, that is, the spacetime region from the event horizon up to spatial infinity.
+This corresponds to the domain of $\xi$ where $V_g \ge 0$ and we have only focused on this region of $\xi$ in FIG.~\ref{potentialVG}.
 Note that we have rescaled all the quantities by assuming $2M=1$.
 The black dashed curve in FIG.~\ref{potentialVG} represents the Regge-Wheeler potential for the Schwarzschild black hole, in which $\phi_0=u=0$.